Secret Scanning: The Definitive Guide

 1. Cycode

-Cycode is an AI-Native Application Security Platform that provides comprehensive secret scanning across the entire Code-to-Cloud pipeline.
-Unlike point solutions that only check code repositories, Cycode’s proprietary engine detects and prevents secret exposure in source code, build logs, Infrastructure as Code (IaC), and crucial non-code sources like ticketing (Jira) and messaging (Slack) platforms.
-This unified approach eliminates dangerous blind spots in the Software Supply Chain.
+Cycode is an AI-native application security platform that provides comprehensive secret scanning across the entire Code-to-Cloud pipeline.
+Unlike point solutions that only check code repositories, Cycode’s proprietary engine detects and prevents secret exposure in source code, build logs, IaC, and crucial non-code sources like ticketing (Jira) and messaging (Slack) platforms.

-The platform is designed to move beyond simple detection.
-Cycode uses its Risk Intelligence Graph (RIG) to provide unparalleled context-aware prioritization, differentiating between high-risk, exploitable production keys and benign test credentials.
-By integrating directly into the developer’s workflow (IDE/PRs) and automating remediation steps, Cycode empowers security and engineering teams to fix what matters fastest, drastically reducing alert fatigue and Mean Time to Remediation (MTTR).
+Cycode uses its Context Intelligence Graph (CIG) to provide context-aware prioritization, differentiating between high-risk, exploitable production keys and benign test credentials.
+By integrating directly into the developer’s workflow (IDE/PRs) and automating remediation steps, Cycode empowers security and engineering teams to fix what matters fastest, drastically reducing alert fatigue and MTTR.

 Key Features of Cycode:

-- Contextual Prioritization: Uses the Risk Intelligence Graph (RIG) to rank severity based on exploitability and blast radius.
+• Contextual Prioritization: Uses the Context Intelligence Graph (CIG) to rank severity based on exploitability and blast radius.

 2. SentinelOne